Anti-Corruption and Bribery Policy

 We do not make, and will not accept, facilitation payments or “kickbacks” of any kind, such as small, unofficial payments made to secure or expedite a routine government action by a government official, or payments made in return for a business favour or advantage.

-The Firm only makes charitable donations and provides sponsorship that is legal and ethical under local laws and practices and which are in accordance with the Firm’s internal policies and procedures.
+The Firm only makes charitable donations and provides sponsorship that are legal and ethical under local laws and practices and which are in accordance with the Firm’s internal policies and procedures.

 We keep appropriate financial records and have appropriate internal controls in place which evidence the business reason for gifts, hospitality and payments made and received.